Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Conclusion and Limitations

-\paragraph{Limitations} Our method focuses solely on the CLIP model and has not been tested on other vision-language models under adversarial attacks.
-In addition, it only addresses adversarial perturbations in the image encoder, whereas the text encoder is also a crucial component of VLMs and should be considered to improve overall robustness. \paragraph{Broder impact} Large-scale models like VLMs have demonstrated strong zero-shot capabilities, performing well across diverse tasks and unseen domains.
+In this work, we demonstrate that emphasizing vulnerable samples during training improves the zero-shot robustness of CLIP.
+To this end, we introduce a CAW method that encourages the model to focus on hard adversarial examples, enabling the learning of more robust and transferable features.
+Experimental results show that our method outperforms prior approaches in both clean and robust accuracy across diverse domains under strong attacks, while requiring less memory, which is important for large-scale models.
+For future work, we aim to design a loss function that combines the idea of weighting challenging samples with attention mechanisms, which are essential components of large-scale models, to achieve better robustness against various attacks.
+Additionally, improving model interpretability by analyzing the features that contribute to robustness on difficult examples may provide deeper insights into building more resilient vision-language models. \paragraph{Limitations and Broder impact } Our method focuses solely on the CLIP model and has not been tested on other vision-language models under adversarial attacks.
+In addition, it only addresses adversarial perturbations in the image encoder, whereas the text encoder is also a crucial component of VLMs and should be considered to improve overall robustness.
+Large-scale models like VLMs have demonstrated strong zero-shot capabilities, performing well across diverse tasks and unseen domains.
 However, their performance under adversarial perturbations remains limited, which is an important and active area of research.
 As these models are increasingly deployed in real-world applications, ensuring their robustness and privacy against adversarial attacks becomes critical.
-Our method aims to improve the zero-shot robustness of CLIP under such attacks, contributing to the development of safer and more reliable vision-language systems.
+Our method aims to improve the zero-shot robustness of CLIP under such attacks, contributing to the development of safer and more reliable VLMs.
+Furthermore, our evaluation focuses on standard white-box attacks.
+Black-box attacks, adaptive attacks, and larger perturbation radii were not considered in this work and remain important directions for future investigation.